 The spread of COVID-19 has impacted people and systems worldwide.
-Countless industries are pivoting and adapting in order to help keep people safe and healthy, and many rely on packaging
+Countless industries are pivoting and adapting in order to help keep people healthy, and many rely on packaging

 to accomplish their mission.
 Here are three ways in which packaging matters in the fight against COVID-19.